mpinar/MachineLearning/Coursework_Mert_Pinar.md

   - Forecasting using SVRs

 ### Clustering Part
-In clustering part we have observed two different techniques on clustering those are partitioning and agglomerative.
-We consider a set of observations on a number of white wine varieties involving their chemical properties and ranking by tasters.
-Although, it varies from person to person but we are experimenting if a machine can taste a wine by checking its chemical compounds.
-All chemical variables are contionuos and the quality factor is within 1 (one) to 10 (ten).
+For this part, two different techniques on clustering are considered which are partitioning and agglomerative.
+A set of observations on the number of white wine varieties involving their chemical properties and ranking by tasters are considered.
+However, the taste is a subjective property which varies from person to person, the program tests whether the machine can define a specific taste cluster for a wine by considering its chemical compounds.
+All chemical variables are contionuos and the quality factor is desined within 1 (one) to 10 (ten).

-Chemical variables are stated below:
+Chemical variables are stated below as:
 >Fixed Acidity
 >Volatile Acidity
 >Citric Acid